“What if millions of Americans did two things?”

 Make it clear: Democracy should belong to citizens — not corporations, lobbyists, and mega-donors.

-And if Congressmen fail to make the Pledge, “Votem All Out” in the 2026 election.
+And if Congressmen fail to make this Public Pledge, “Votem All Out” in the 2026 election.

 2. Share This Message Everywhere